-Ruediger Kuehr (1970) is the Head of the Sustainable Cycles (SCYCLE) Programme hosted by United Nations University Vice Rectorate in Europe.
-He also functions as Executive Secretary and Co-Founder of the Step Initiative.
+Ruediger Kuehr is the Head of the Sustainable Cycles (SCYCLE) Programme hosted by United Nations University Vice Rectorate in Europe.
+He co-founded the Step Initiative and functioned as its Executive Secretary from 2007-2017.
 Previously, he served as Head of UNU-IAS Operating Unit SCYCLE and as Head of the UNU Zero Emissions Forum (ZEF) – European Focal Point.
 A political and social scientist by education, he holds a PhD (Dr.rer.pol.) from the University of Osnabrück (Germany) and a M.A.
 (Magister Artium) from the University of Münster, (Germany), plus additional post-graduate studies in Tokyo (Japan) and Berlin (Germany).
 Ruediger has authored, co-authored and co-edited several books and regularly publishes and lectures on environmental policies.

 Paul Stegmann was previously a project coordinator for the technical cooperation department at the International Solid Waste Association (ISWA).
 He is currently a PhD-Candidate at Utrecht University, working on projects in the fields of circular economy & waste management, bio-based economy and development cooperation.